 You have to get out and explore and find these things.

 My dad recently found an authentic Polish bakery in the unlikely Cleveland suburb of Independence, which is like finding pierogies in Powell.

-He doesn’t even know what attracted him to the no-descript facade, except that he has a radar for these one-of-a-kind establishments.
+He doesn’t even know what attracted him to the non-descript facade, except that he has a radar for these one-of-a-kind establishments.

-So find your own cultural comfort level, even if it’s eating a ten-cent hot dog while watching the Clippers from a stadium that overlooks a picturesque cemetery (at least for one more summer until the yuppies take over).
+So find your own cultural comfort level, even if it’s eating a 10 cent hot dog while watching the Clippers from a stadium that overlooks a picturesque cemetery (at least for one more summer until the yuppies take over).

 Quit complaining and embrace your inner Cowtown.
 It could be worse.

 John Matuszak is managing editor and Eastside editor of the Columbus Messenger newspapers.